ccollicutt/ccollicutt.github.io/_posts/2021-09-10-deploy-tanzu-build-service-on-vsphere-with-tanzu.md

 export REPOSITORY="your.container.image.repo/some-repo"
 ```

-Now ask TBS to build the image.
+Now ask TBS to build the image by using the `kp` CLI.

 >NOTE: This will take a while on the first build as all the maven dependencies will get downloaded...Spring Petclinic is written in Java.